joachim-brechtel/aws-forge-templates-test/templates/cdn/README-cdnprivate.md

-## Deploying a CloudFront CDN for private deployments
+## CloudFront CDN for private deployments

 The [AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) template deploys a CloudFront CDN for Atlassian deployments that are **hosted on AWS but not accessible publicly**.
 These are Jira or Confluence sites whose `Service URL`s are only accessible within private networks.